juhoinkinen/Annif-wiki/Optional-features-and-dependencies.md

     pip install annif[voikko]

+If you have installed Annif from GitHub, use this instead:

+    pip install .[voikko]

 # fastText backend

 Using the fastText backend requires installing the fastText Python wrapper, which compiles into native code and is not included by default when installing Annif.
 We use the [fasttextmirror](https://pypi.org/project/fasttextmirror/) package from PyPI.
 You can install the optional dependencies like this:

     pip install annif[fasttext]

-Alternatively (e.g. if you have installed Annif from GitHub), you can just install the required `fasttextmirror` package directly:
+If you have installed Annif from GitHub, use this instead:

-    pip install fasttextmirror==0.8.22
+    pip install .[fasttextmirror]

 # Vowpal Wabbit based backends